Board of Directors

 The Beckwith Institute welcomes the opportunity to inspire and encourage the next generation of health care leaders through our Student Board.
 Each year, The Beckwith Institute appoints two high school students as non-voting members of the Board, offering them the opportunity to learn about options in the health care field while working on projects alongside our staff.

-Senior, Shady Side Academy
+Senior Board Member, Shady Side Academy

-Junior, Shady Side Academy
+New Junior Board member, Shady Side Academy

 UPMC Executive Support